harsh456priyanshu/ShopVerse/README.md

 A modern, full-stack e-commerce website built with React (Vite), Node.js, Express, MongoDB, and Tailwind CSS.
 This project features a responsive design optimized for PC, tablet, and mobile devices with all essential e-commerce functionality.

+Deployement Status :- Pending (Not deployed due to some issue )

 ## 🚀 Features

 ### Frontend Features